 A few major events have expanded New Life into the fastest growth rate of her history.
-We have formed a 4 person teaching team, added a third service on Sunday evenings and expanded the ministry of EHS to over 60 countries with the support of the Willow Creek Association.
+We have formed a 3 person teaching team, added a third service on Sunday at noon and expanded the ministry of EHS to over 60 countries with the support of the Willow Creek Association.

 Our New Life Community Development Corporation now has a permanent home here in Elmhurst.
 The Community Health Center serves hundreds of the medically uninsured in our community and the food pantry feeds over 1600 people each week.
 ESL classes continue to expand and we are initiating youth development and mentoring programs.

 In 2009 Pete initiated a transition of his role at New Life from Senior Pastor to Pastor-at-Large/Teaching pastor.
 This transition will be completed in Sept/October of 2013 when Rich Villodas takes on the role on of Lead Pastor.